bgonzalezbustamante/academic-kickstart/kickstart/content/authors/aolivares/_index.markdown

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant Professor in the Department of Sociology and Political Science at the Universidad Católica de Temuco.
+bio: Associate Professor in the Department of Sociology and Political Science at the Universidad Católica de Temuco, Chile.

 interests:
 - Cabinets Composition